danny1113/WebDomHandling/README.md

 # WebDomHandling

-> ## A Swift Package for handling JavaScript code between WebKit and Swift implemented by WebKit.
+WebDomHandling is a Swift Package for handling JavaScript code between WebKit and Swift implemented by WebKit.

 # Quick Start

-> **Importtant**
->
-> You have to set delegate to able to handle the result and error return from `WKWebView`,
+> **Important:** You have to set delegate to able to handle the result and error return from `WKWebView`.

 You can initialize the webObject for JavaScript environment by calling: